Modular Koszul duality for Soergel bimodules: Background and main result

 Each of these categories is monoidal under $\otimes_R$ with unit object $R$.
 The objects of $\SBim(W, \fh)$ are called \emph{Soergel bimodules}.
-Soergel~\cite{Soe-sbim} gave the following classification of the indecomposable objects. \begin{prop} For each $w \in W$, there is an object $B_w \in \SBim(W, \fh)$, characterized (up to canonical isomorphism) by the following property: for any reduced expression $\uw$ of $w$, it is the unique indecomposable direct summand of $B_\uw$ that does not occur as a direct summand of any $B_\ux$ with $\ell(\ux) < \ell(\uw)$.
+Soergel~\cite{Soe07} proved the following classification of the indecomposable objects. \begin{prop} For each $w \in W$, there is an object $B_w \in \SBim(W, \fh)$, characterized up to isomorphism by the following property: for any reduced expression $\uw$ of $w$, $B_w$ is the unique indecomposable direct summand of $B_\uw$ that does not occur as a direct summand of $B_\ux$ for any expression $\ux$ with $\ell(\ux) < \ell(\uw)$.